-VA Loan Qualifications and Eligibility Requirements
+VA Loan Qualifications and Eligibility Requirements in 2019

 The Veterans Administration (VA) will guarantee that a loan made by an approved lending institution will be paid.

 What is VA Loan Qualifications and Eligibility Requirements?

 The following are requirements to receive a VA loan:

 - The veteran must have served 181 days active service in the military since 1940.

 - A veteran’s basic entitlement is $36,000 (or up to $60,000 for certain loans over $144,000).
 Lenders will generally lend up to 4 times the available entitlement without requiring a down payment, provided the veteran’s income and credit qualify and the property appraises for the asking price.
 There will be a VA funding fee charged for origination of the loan.

 - VA will guarantee real property, mobile homes and plots for the mobile home.